open/close all folders

 - The Dreaded: Played for laughs, as All Might is absolutely terrified of him despite his own power, treating the man with absolute respect and shivering all the while.
 It's rather justified though, as Torino beat the snot out of him as part of his training, forcing All Might to spew chunks in every spar.
 It was so bad that All Might subconsciously suppressed his memories of his time with Torino!

 - Expy: Not only is he Yoda-sized, but the author actively based his character off the famous little green man from the Dagobah system.
+If all those minute references to Star Wars with cities being named after planets in that universe didn't tip you off Horikoshi is a fan of it, this will.

 - I Was Quite a Looker: Flashbacks of him training All Might show that he used to have a Heroic Build rivaling All Might's powered up form.